srish/tools-gallery/README.md

 # wikimedia-tools-gallery
-A collection of popular tools hosted on [Wikimedia Cloud Services infrastructure](https://wikitech.wikimedia.org/wiki/Help:Cloud_Services_Introduction).
-These tools serve a variety of audiences: developers, editors, researchers, community organizers, etc.
+A collection of popular tools hosted on [Wikimedia Cloud Services infrastructure](https://wikitech.wikimedia.org/wiki/Help:Cloud_Services_Introduction) curated manually to inspired new contributors.
+These tools show a wide range of programming languages used to develop them and audiences (developers, editors, researchers, community organizers) they serve.
-Link to the Tools Gallery: [https://tools.wmflabs.org/tools-gallery/](https://tools.wmflabs.org/tools-gallery/)
+Link to the Tools Gallery: [https://tools-gallery.toolforge.org/](https://tools-gallery.toolforge.org/)

 ## Installation